 In order to qualify as a host family, the prospective hosts must:

 We will connect you with your host family prior to your arrival in your host country.
 By e-mailing and speaking with them before arriving, it will help break the ice when you finally meet in person.
 It will also show that you are as excited to live with them as they are to host you!

-No. You can choose your destination country, but you must be flexible about where you are placed within that country.
+No. You must be flexible about where you are placed within Japan.
 We make it a priority to place students with host families that closely match your interests and personality.
-For this reason we work first to find a suitable family rather than a destination preference.
+For this reason, we work first to find a suitable family rather than a destination preference.
 We can never guarantee placements in any specific city or region, and we match based on compatibility with the host family.